-6. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from
+6. Provide details of any corrective actions taken or underway to address significant risks/concerns arising from assessments of health and safety practices and working conditions of value chain partners.

 Businesses should respect the interests of and be responsive to all its stakeholders